nboldhq/docs/contents/45-connected-apps/HubSpot Configuration.md

    ![](/media/screenshot-2022-11-03-at-15-09-57.png)

-   Now it’s time to enable your solution!
+Now it's time to enable your solution!

+If you have any questions, please write to us at support@nbold.co